^

 Epidemiology

-Causes argyrose
+Causes argyrosis

-These include silver nitrate, colloidal silver - a liquid suspension of microscopic silver particles (these are the intranasal preparations Collargol and Protargol used in otolaryngology), silver-containing eye drops, as well as external agents (containing silver salts) with antiseptic and antimicrobial action - for the treatment of purulent wounds, burns, trophic ulcers, pyoderma, etc.
+These include silver nitrate, colloidal silver – a liquid suspension of microscopic silver particles (these are the intranasal drugs Collargol and Protargol used in otolaryngology), silver-containing eye drops, as well as external agents (containing silver salts) with antiseptic and antimicrobial action – for the treatment of purulent wounds, burns, trophic ulcers, pyoderma, etc.

-The deposition of silver stains the skin and mucous membranes gray or blue-gray.
-[2]
+Silver deposition stains the skin and mucous membranes gray or blue-gray.[ 2 ]

 Risk factors